govindKAG/vim-notes/vim notes.md

     - zsh  : bindkey -v

 - vim can read from stdin.
 To pipe stdin into vim use "<command> | vim - "

+- you can check the current value of any setting by saying "set <settings>?"